kubernetes/kubernetes/examples/storage/redis/README.md

 Unlike our original redis-master pod, these pods exist independently, and they use the ```redis-sentinel-service``` that we defined above to discover and join the cluster.

-After the replicas join the cluster, the redis cluster will has 1 master + 3 slaves + 3 sentinels.
+After the replicas join the cluster, the redis cluster will have 1 master + 3 slaves + 3 sentinels.

 ### How client use the redis cluster